alabou/NMOS-MatroxOnly/Alerts.md

 It is important to note that only events can trigger an alert such that the state associated with a domain events counter always correspond to an event severity state.
 It is only when getting the events counters using the `GetEventCounters()` that the state represents either an event severity or an actual state of the sub-system(s).

+Note: For example let consider that a device produces internal events made of a (event, count, state, info).
+Usually the count value will indicate how many instance of such event occured and how to increment the associated event counter.
+In that scenario the state would indicate the severity of the event on the associated sub-system.
+It is allowed for a device to internally produce events with a count of 0 in order to update a detailed event counter associated state.
+As a count of 0 cannot trigger a notification, because the associated domain events counter will not change, the updated state is only visible from the associated detailed event counter.
+Thi sis the method that devices are expected to use to provide the actual state of teh sub-system associated with a detailed event counter.

 ### unknown
 This state can represent situations where the system's state cannot be determined or is in an indeterminate state.
 It's a useful state to account for scenarios where the system's condition is unclear.
 ### inactive